Dowwie/pyfakers/README.md

 # py-fake-rs

 A fake data generator (a faker) for Python, extended with Rust.

-This module contains bindings to [fake-rs](https//github.com/cksac/fake-rs), a fake-data generator written in [Rust](https//www.rust-lang.org/).

 The reason for this library is performance.
 When you're generating large amounts of fake data, this library will serve you well.

+This module contains bindings to [fake-rs](https://github.com/cksac/fake-rs),

 ## Example API